Byam Shaw: Family

 John Byam Liston Shaw was the son of John Shaw and his wife, Sophia Alicia Byam Gunthorpe.
-In 1899 Byam Shaw married the artist Evelyn Caroline Eunice Pyke-Nott, later known as Evelyn CE Shaw (1870–1959).
+In 1899, Byam Shaw married the artist, Evelyn Caroline Eunice Pyke-Nott, later known as Evelyn CE Shaw (1870–1959).
 Evelyn's sister was Isabel Codrington, another early twentieth century artist.
 Byam Shaw came from an Ayrshire family of lawyers and clerics.
 The Ayrshire Shaws were a cadet branch of the Shaws of Tordarroch, chiefs of the Clan Shaw.
 Byam Shaw's forebears included the two reverend Shaws (father and son) referred to in Burns' "Twa Herds".
 Evelyn's family, the Pyke-Notts, were gentry from Swimbridge and Parracombe in North Devon.

 The couple had five children including the actor and theatre director Glen Byam Shaw and the art historian James 'Jim' Byam Shaw.
 Their only daughter, Barbara, married Rear-Admiral A.F.
 Pugsley.
-Another son, David, a naval officer and destroyer captain, awarded the OBE, was killed at sea during World War II whilst in command of HMS Stanley, and George, a major in the Royal Scots, was killed at Dunkirk in 1940 whilst second-in-command of the 1st Battalion.
+Another son, David, a naval officer and destroyer captain, awarded the OBE, was killed at sea during World War II while in command of HMS Stanley, and George, a major in the Royal Scots, was killed at Dunkirk in 1940 while second-in-command of the 1st Battalion.
 The family is depicted in the artist's semi-autobiographical pastel painting My Wife, My Bairns and My Wee Dog John (1903).